ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 option can be set to launch the tasks on remote hosts (over ssh, by default, although other "ClusterManager"s are available, for instance launching tasks on SGE clusters).
-In Chapel, launching a chapel program with `--nl 4` will run a program distributed over 4 locales, with options for those hosts set by environment variables.
+In Chapel, launching a chapel program with `-nl 4` will run a program distributed over 4 locales, with options for those hosts set by environment variables.
-Within each locale, Chapel will by default run as many threads as possible (as determined by the extremely useful [hwloc](https://www.open-mpi.org/projects/hwloc/) library).
+Within each locale, Chapel will by default run across as many threads as sensible (as determined by the extremely useful [hwloc](https://www.open-mpi.org/projects/hwloc/) library).

 As seen above, Chapel distinuishes between starting up local and